-97. On the basis of a risk analysis, mandatory random controls shall be undertaken by the flag CPC farm control authorities on bluefin tuna in farm cages between the time of completion of caging operations and the first caging of the following year.
+97. A traceability system in farms shall be required including the video-recording of internal transfers.
+On the basis of a risk analysis, random controls shall be undertaken by the flag CPC farm control authorities on bluefin tuna in farm cages between the time of completion of caging operations and the first caging of the following year.
 Each CPC shall fix a minimum percentage of fish to be controlled, which shall be reflected in its control plan referred to under paragraph 12 of this Recommendation.
-The results of those checks shall be communicated to ICCAT in February of the year following the correspondent quota period.
+The results of those checks shall be communicated to ICCAT in [February /April] of the year following the correspondent quota period.